adilelkhalloufi/MagicFormShadcn/readme.md

 Submit button text (default: "Submit").

+### `initialValues` (optional)

+Initial values for the form fields.

+### `loading` (optional)

+Boolean indicating if the form is in a loading state.

+### `modal` (optional)

+Boolean indicating if the form should be displayed in a modal.

-### `layout` (optional)
+### `onClose` (optional)

-Defines the field display layout:

-- `column` (default): Column display
-- `row`: Row display
-- `grid-2`: 2-column grid display
+Function called when the modal is closed.

 ## Features

 ✅ Dynamic field generation
-✅ Supports text, number, image, select, checkbox, radio, and textarea fields ✅ Error handling and required field validation
+✅ Supports text, number, image, select, checkbox, radio, and textarea fields
+✅ Error handling and required field validation
 ✅ Image preview for uploaded files
 ✅ Field grouping capability

 ## ShadCN UI Integration